danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-You can use both state- and context and message-based notifications and style your notifications to great extent.
+You can use both state and ``SystemNotificationContext``-based notifications and style your custom notifications to great extent.

 ## State-based notifications

-State-based notifications work just like state-based `sheet`, `alert` and `fullScreenModal` modifiers.
+State-based notifications work like state-based `sheet`, `alert` and `fullScreenModal` modifiers, and take an `isActive` binding:

-Just apply a `systemNotification` modifier to your view and provide an `isActive` binding and a view builder:

 ```swift
 struct ContentView: View {